Lutong-Qin/Lutong-Qin.github.io/_pages/about.md

   - /about.html
 ---

-## Biography

-I originate from Changzhi City, located in the culturally rich Shanxi Province, China, renowned for its deep-rooted cultural heritage and legendary tales, earning it the esteemed title of the 'Homeland of Chinese Mythology.'
-My academic journey commenced at the North University of China, where I pursued my undergraduate studies, specializing in the fields of automatic control theory and embedded systems.
-In the year 2020, I successfully earned my Bachelor's degree, establishing a sturdy foundation for my professional pursuits.
-Presently, I am dedicated to pursuing a Master's degree at Nanjing Normal University, where my research endeavors are centered on human behavior recognition, ubiquitous computing, and deep learning.
-I am privileged to be a research scholar under the guidance of Associate Professor Zhang Lei, an esteemed expert in this domain, whose mentorship and opportunities have been invaluable to my growth.
-Deep learning has consistently piqued my profound interest, particularly within the domains of object detection and image generation.
-I am driven by the aspiration of attaining a profound understanding and mastery of these technologies, with the ultimate goal of making substantial contributions to future research and practical applications.
-Additionally, I am an ardent enthusiast of physical activities, with a particular passion for street dancing.
-Engaging in sports not only promotes physical well-being but also fosters essential qualities such as teamwork and creativity, which hold equal importance within the spheres of research and academia.
+I come from Changzhi City in Shanxi Province, China, known for its rich cultural heritage and legendary tales.
+I began my academic journey at North University of China, specializing in automatic control theory and embedded systems.
+In 2020, I earned my Bachelor's degree, laying the foundation for my career.
+Now, I'm pursuing a Master's degree at Nanjing Normal University, focusing on human behavior recognition, ubiquitous computing, and deep learning.
+I'm fortunate to be a research scholar under Associate Professor Zhang Lei, an expert in this field.
+I'm passionate about deep learning, particularly in object detection and image generation, aiming to contribute to future research and practical applications.
+Besides academics, I'm enthusiastic about street dancing and believe it fosters teamwork and creativity, valuable qualities in both sports and academia.

+## Research Interests

+- Computer Vision
+- Human Activity Recognition

 ## Publications